badd-labs/badd-labs/lab4.4/README.md

 ### Bonus Task (20%):

-Deploy and run the code of Task 1,2,3 on a Compus Blockchain.
+Deploy and run the code of Task 1,2,3 on our on-campus Blockchain.
 Include screenshots of the results in your report.
 You can use [[this tutorial](https://github.com/BlockchainLabSU/SUBlockchainLabs/blob/master/lab4.1/README_solc.md)] as a reference of how to deploy smart contracts on a on-campus Blockchain.

 ## Reference
 https://en.wikipedia.org/wiki/Supply_chain_management